 - One RTA 72″ tall GearBox (GALG36KDYG)

-I also picked up a couple of things I’ll be covering in a different review.
+I also picked up a few things I’ll cover in a different review.
 You may see them in photos, but I won’t specifically cover them here.

 - 6′ adjustable hardwood workstation (GAWB06HWEG) (Click for my review)

 - Premier series modular GearDrawer (GAGD275DRG)

 Let me be clear about one thing right off the bat:

 Gladiator is not a top-of-the-line garage cabinet, but they are an excellent storage cabinet for the money.

 Once I make millions, a garage full of Vault cabinets is high on my wish list.
 For now, I have better things to spend my money on.

 I wanted durable, great-looking garage storage cabinets, but I can’t justify spending thousands of dollars.
 That’s a big reason why I went with Gladiator GarageWorks.

 Gladiator costs about a third as much as Vault or BaldHead.